Skip to Content

 The two biggest negatives are that your hands may not line up the best inside the gloves and with the grip bar and that due to the synthetic leather and less quality materials they may break down quicker over time.

-I know Venum gear sometimes gets some heat for not being less durable and more expensive than other brands, but one of my closest (and toughest) training partners uses Venum gloves for all his striking training (boxing, mma, muay thai) and strongly recommends them.
+I know Venum gear sometimes gets some heat for not being less durable and more expensive than other brands, but one of my closest (and toughest) training partners uses Venum gloves for all his striking training (boxing, mma, Muay Thai) and strongly recommends them.

-10.Ringside Apex (Bag Gloves)
+7.Ringside Apex (Bag Gloves)

 PROS AND CONS